Chart Color Schemes

 Barmera faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 11.5%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 8.9%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.0%).
+The area's university qualification rate is 11.5%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 8.9%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.0%).
 Vocational credentials are prevalent, with 37.7% of residents aged 15+ holding them, including advanced diplomas (7.9%) and certificates (29.8%).
-A total of 23.8% of the population is actively pursuing education, with 11.4% in primary, 7.0% in secondary, and 1.5% in tertiary education.
+A total of 23.8% of the population is actively pursuing formal education, comprising 11.4% in primary, 7.0% in secondary, and 1.5% in tertiary education.

 Frequently Asked Questions - Education